scotty800/holbertonschool-hbnb/part2/hbnb/README.md

 ```

 ### Folder Explanations:
-- app/ : Contains all the application codeon.
+- `app`/ : Contains all the application codeon.
-    - api/ :Manages API entry points (routes).
-Endpoints for managing users, places, reviews, and amenities are defined here.
+    - `api`/ :Manages API entry points (routes).
+Endpoints for managing `users`, `places`, `reviews`, and `amenities` are defined here.
-    - models/ : Contains classes representing business objects (User, Place, Review, Amenity).
+    - `models`/ : Contains classes representing business objects (`User`, `Place`, `Review`, `Amenity`).
-    - services/ :Contains the HBnBFacade class, which centralizes interactions between the different layers (API, Business Logic, Persistence).
+    - `services`/ :Contains the HBnBFacade class, which centralizes interactions between the different layers (API, Business Logic, Persistence).
-    - persistence/ :  Contains the in-memory storage repository to simulate data persistence before using a real database.
+    - `persistence`/ :  Contains the in-memory storage repository to simulate data persistence before using a real database.
-- run.py : Main file to launch the Flask application.
+- `run.py` : Main file to launch the Flask application.
-- config.py : Application configuration file, including environment variables and debug options.
+- `config.py` : Application configuration file, including environment variables and debug options.
-- requirements.txt :List of Python libraries required for the project (Flask, Flask-RESTx, etc.).
+- `requirements.txt` :List of Python libraries required for the project (Flask, Flask-RESTx, etc.).
-- README.md : This file, which provides a project description and installation instructions.
+- `README.md` : This file, which provides a project description and installation instructions.

 ## Prerequisites
 Before running the application, make sure you have the following installed: